telent/nixwrt/README.md

 OS for a domestic wifi router of the kind that OpenWRT or DD-WRT or Tomato run on.

-* nixwrt.nix contains the derivation which will eventually produce a firmware router image

-* everything else is a lightly forked (I hope and expect that I can upstream it) nixpkgs with a few changes I've had to make for cross-compiling some packages

 # Milestones/initial use cases

 * Milestone 0 ("what I came in for"): backup server on TL-WR842 with